JKnipperts/TNDY-Tracker/README.md

 I plan to support MIDI and VGM file formats in the future.

 This project is actively developed by me and therefore I will update the source code here regularly.
+Current release is version 1.0.
+Version 1.1 is almost finished and will be released soon.
+The source code here is the current work status for version 1.1